• St. John's 200th anniversary May 23, 2020

 Announcements

-Please join us at 9 am on Sunday, January 19th for our Eucharist Service with Rev. Gary Parker.
-This is the Secon Sunday after Epiphany.
+Please join us at 9 am on Sunday, February 23rd for our Holy Communion Service with Deacon Helen Harris.
+This is the Seventh Sunday after Epiphany.
+Sunday School will continue "Prayer without Ceasing" unit with a craft activity.

-We will continue our fellowship at Coffee Hour after the service.
+We continue our fellowship at Coffee Hour following the service in the Parish Hall.

 If you cannot join us in person, you can watch our service on Facebook Live.
 Click to access our page.
 You do not need a Facebook account to view the service.
 You can also use the link to connect with previous, saved services.